Hampton Inn & Suites — Downtown Glendale

 Initial Development Strategy

-The 21,000 square foot site is located directly across the street from the Americana at Brand, in the heart of downtown Glendale.
+The 21,000 square foot site is located directly across the street from the Americana at Brand, in the heart of downtown Glendale, Los Angeles.
 It takes a long and narrow L-shape.
 Three major units surround it: a three-story lower-range hotel to the west, a strip mall to the south, and a one-story retail building to the north.

-Once the lot was purchased, we had to decide what we were going to develop on it.
-The options we considered included a restaurant, a retail business, a hotel, or multi-family housing.
+Once the lot was purchased, we had to decide what to develop on it.
+The options considered included a restaurant, a retail business, a hotel, or multi-family housing.
 Our intent to manage the developed property was an important factor.
 Ultimately, we opted to develop a hotel on the site.
 A successful, well-managed lodging business could turn the lot into a high-yield income property.

 Before beginning to develop the property, we chose a brand strategy.
 The site is an awkward shape, so we needed a brand that allowed for creative design.
 The brand's design sensibility would need to be compatible with the site's downtown Glendale location.
 We also wanted a brand that would attract higher-income tourism so as to avoid competing with the hotel next door.

 Vista carefully considered a broad array of potential brand solutions.
 Ultimately, encouraged by our revenue management team's findings, we chose Hilton's Hampton Inn & Suites as the brand that would most increase the real estate value of the lot.
 Vista Investments has an excellent relationship with the brand.

 Hampton Inn & Suites attracts the quintessential Glendale tourist.
 Furthermore, Hampton's flexible design package both fit the atmosphere of the Glendale area and accommodated the unique shape of the project site.